How a Bay Area Community is Fighting Port Pollution

 Container ships are seen docked at the Port of Oakland in Oakland, California.
 (Justin Sullivan / Getty Images)

-Earlier this year, West Oakland got a big win in fighting port pollution.
-One of the transportation industry’s dirtiest secrets, ports pollute the air of the millions of people in the U.S. who live near them.
-They’re also a major contributor to climate change — which affects us all.
+Port pollution is one of the transportation industry’s dirtiest secrets, polluting the air of the millions of people in the U.S. who live near them.
+Ports are also a major contributor to climate change — which affects us all.

-After years of advocacy by the West Oakland Environmental Indicators Project (WOEIP) and Earthjustice, the Port of Oakland recently committed to cleaning up some of its most polluting equipment, a victory for clean air.
+After years of advocacy by the West Oakland Environmental Indicators Project (WOEIP) and Earthjustice, one of the nation’s dirtiest ports, the Port of Oakland, has committed to cleaning up some of its most polluting equipment, a victory for clean air.
 But now the port wants to widen areas of the San Francisco Bay to enable cargo-carrying megaships to dock there more easily.
-The expansion project could bring even more pollution to the community via megaships and the additional land traffic needed to move the added cargo.
+The expansion project could not only bring even more pollution and traffic congestion to the frontline community of West Oakland – which is already one of the most pollution-burdened parts of the state – but to the entire Bay Area region via megaships and the additional trucks, trains, and equipment needed to move the added cargo.

 In an aerial view, shipping containers sit on trucks and train cars at the Port of Oakland on October 24, 2022 in Oakland, California.